 We started the day with a delicious breakfast of rosemary potatoes, eggs, and bacon provided by Will and Collin.
 We created a cooking schedule for the rest of the day and finalized our menus so Dom and Monika could go provisioning.
-When the provisioners returned, the galley and salon was inundated with chocolate and candy.
+When the provisioners returned, the galley and salon were inundated with chocolate and candy.
 We all indulged by the fistful.
-While some people went to shore to Skype with loved ones back home others stayed onboard to watch football themed movies and continue consuming massive quantities of candy.
+While some people went to shore to Skype with loved ones back home, others stayed on board to watch football-themed movies and continue consuming massive quantities of candy.
 Brooke and Bridget decorated the boat with images of turkeys and pilgrims.
-Meanwhile tantalizing scents flowed from the kitchen.
+Meanwhile, tantalizing scents flowed from the kitchen.
 Nick made rolls from scratch and a delectable mushroom blue cheese broccoli savory pie.
 It did not make Ivy vomit.
 Success!
-Gwen mixed up pumpkin pies (and a gluten-free one too!) and later she made stuffing as well.
+Gwen mixed up pumpkin pies (and a gluten-free one too!), and later she made stuffing as well.
 Bridget and Monika made green bean casserole, Shayna concocted a sweet potato dish with marshmallows, Bret made mashed potatoes… which sucked more than his lasagna.
 Seriously.
 Keeley made an apple crisp, Aylee made gravy, Ben made an incredible batch of churkey (chicken with a dash of imagination turned to turkey).
 Gwen also wrangled the cranberry sauce out of the cans.
 It was an ordeal, but she prevailed.
-Monika made a pineapple coconut upside down cake, and Dom made chocolate mousse, yum!
-We broke out the tables and finally it was time to sit down and enjoy all of the food, and more importantly the amazing company.
-Throughout all of the reveling and festivities our minds were all reflecting on the time we spent with our dear friend James.
-We held hands around the table and Kris read us a poem sent from Jim Stoll, a co-founder of Seamester.
+Monika made a pineapple coconut upside-down cake, and Dom made chocolate mousse, yum!
+We broke out the tables, and finally, it was time to sit down and enjoy all of the food, and more importantly, the amazing company.
+Throughout all of the reveling and festivities, our minds were all reflecting on the time we spent with our dear friend James.
+We held hands around the table, and Kris read us a poem sent from Jim Stoll, a co-founder of Seamester.

 LIFE IS ETERNAL

 We will forever appreciate having James in our lives and having spent this precious time with him.
-We are thankful to have each other and for the love and support we can provide each other in the wake of loosing James.
+We are thankful to have each other, and for the love and support, we can provide each other in the wake of losing James.

-We all consumed massive amounts of food, some went in for 5ths and 6ths.
-After a few servings of dessert we were all miserably sick and laughing hysterically about it.
+We all consumed massive amounts of food; some went in for 5ths and 6ths.
+After a few servings of dessert, we were all miserably sick and laughing hysterically about it.
 Nicks leftover rolls were used for batting practice.
 He hit a home run off the starboard beam.
-After multiple shifts of salty-ing and some dedicated scrubbing we had the deck cleaned up and started blasting Justin Bieber’s Christmas album.
-Gwen got everyone dancing on top of the charthouse, but we ran out of the Bieb so we resorted to Kris’ Michael Buble Christmas tunes.
+After multiple shifts of salty-ing and some dedicated scrubbing, we had the deck cleaned up and started blasting Justin Bieber’s Christmas album.
+Gwen got everyone dancing on top of the chart house, but we ran out of the Bieb, so we resorted to Kris’ Michael Buble Christmas tunes.
 It was magical.
-We topped it off with a little Mambo No. 5 and Nick took it away with the river dance.
+We topped it off with a little Mambo No. 5, and Nick took it away with the river dance.
 10 out of 10 Nick.
-Unfortunately he managed to injure his ankle in the process.
-We finally wound down and ended up passing out on deck with fenders for pillows.
-There are so many things were thankful for this Thanksgiving, most importantly the amazing group of people who now call Ocean Star home.
+Unfortunately, he managed to injure his ankle in the process.
+We finally wound down and ended up passing out on the deck with fenders for pillows.
+There are so many things we’re thankful for this Thanksgiving, most importantly the amazing group of people who now call Ocean Star home.